AcademySoftwareFoundation/aswf-docker/ci-osl/README.md

 ## OpenShadingLanguage CI Docker Image

-Contains: python, boost, tbb, OpenEXR, Blosc and other OpenShadingLanguage upstream dependencies
+Contains: python, boost, Qt, OpenEXR, OpenImageIO, PartIO and other OpenShadingLanguage upstream dependencies
 Warning: this image does *not* contain OpenShadingLanguage itself as it is used to *build* OpenShadingLanguage!